debatreyo/mini_datastory/README.md

-# mini_datastory
+# Mini Data Stories
-Beautiful visuals to make data stories.
+Collection of visualizations to bring out a short (mini) story out of data.